deepaksood619/deepaksood619.github.io/docs/ai/courses/chatgpt-prompt-eng.md

 Share the most important leadership lessons and insights from the book {insert book} by {insert author}.
 For each insight suggest an actionable way I can embody it.

+## Parameters

+### Temperature

+Controls the randomness of the model's output.
+A higher temperature makes the output more random, while a lower temperature makes it more deterministic.

 ## Learning

 [Large Language Models and Cybersecurity – What You Should Know](https://www.freecodecamp.org/news/large-language-models-and-cybersecurity/)